Leer la versión en español de este contenido: Introducción a la plataforma MERE.

 Mother Earth and Resource Extraction supports women human rights defenders and recognizes both their achievements and the challenges they face in the protection of land and water.
-Along these lines, the hub is a component of a community-based research project on resource extraction in Canada being undertaken by KAIROS: Canadian Ecumenical Justice Initiatives and Sherry Pictou, Assistant Professor of Women’s Studies at Mount Saint Vincent University, in collaboration with Indigenous women.
+Along these lines, the hub is a component of a community-based research project on resource extraction in Canada being undertaken by KAIROS: Canadian Ecumenical Justice Initiatives and Sherry Pictou, Assistant Professor of Law at Dalhousie University, in collaboration with Indigenous women.
 Mother Earth and Resource Extraction is also part of KAIROS’ programming on the gendered impacts of resource extraction.

 Since 2014, KAIROS’ partnerships with women land and human rights defenders and Indigenous women’s organizations impacted by resource extraction within and beyond Canada have informed the organization’s work on the intersection of gender justice, ecological justice, and Indigenous rights.